bluedynamics/cornerstone.feed.core/README.txt

 - Written by: `Jens Klein <mailto:jens@bluedynamics.com>`_
   BlueDynamics Alliance, Klein & Partner KEG, Austria

-- The feed-interfaces are based on Products.basesyndication. thanks to Tim Hicks and contributors!
+- The feed-interfaces ideas are based on Products.basesyndication. thanks to Tim Hicks and contributors!

 - Robert Niederreiter for Bugfixes, Code Cleanup